How Cyber School Works at CCA

 With CCA’s emphasis on family involvement, you will never have to wonder about the answers to these questions.

-We recognize parents know what’s best for their children, so we approach each child’s education as a family-centered effort by engaging students, parents and teachers throughout the entire learning process.
+We recognize parents know what’s best for their children, so we approach each student’s education as a family centered effort by engaging students, parents and teachers throughout the learning process.

 One of the biggest misconceptions about online schooling is that students will spend hours in front of a computer screen.
 This is not true at CCA.

-Our students receive a comprehensive online education through the use of live lessons, pre-recorded lessons, workbook projects, conservatory programs and more.
+Our students receive a comprehensive online education through the use of live classroom sessions, recorded lessons, workbook projects, career-readiness education and other learning opportunities.

-We recognize students come to us with varying degrees of academic ability and interests, so we offer tutoring sessions for students who need extra help, accelerated courses for students who want to work ahead, and accomodations via Individualized Education Plans (IEPs) for our special education and English as a Second Language students.
+We recognize that students enrolling in cyber school come to us with varying degrees of academic ability and interests, so we offer tutoring sessions for students who need extra help, accelerated courses for those who want to work ahead, and customized plans for our students with special education needs and English learners.

-As a parent/guardian of a CCA student, you will serve as the learning coach working closely with your child’s teachers to develop a personalized education plan, track process and monitor workload.
+At CCA, the entire family is involved in the educational process.
+As a parent/guardian of a public cyber charter school student, you will serve as the learning coach, working closely with your child’s teachers to develop a customized education plan, track progress and monitor workload.

-Your role as a learning coach will change as your child moves through CCA’s elementary, middle and high school programs.
-Learn more about what you can expect to contribute to your child’s education.
+Your role as a learning coach will change as your student advances through CCA’s elementary, middle and high school programs.

-CCA students in grades K-5 need a great deal of support from their learning coach, teachers and family members.
-The roles are defined to make sure elementary learners gain the fundamental academic skills necessary for future success.
+CCA students in grades K to 5 need a great deal of support from their learning coach, teachers and family members.
+The roles are defined to make sure elementary students gain the fundamental academic skills necessary for future success.

-- Perform most schoolwork offline by reading, writing and completing assignments.
+- Perform many offline schoolwork activities like reading, writing and completing assignments; and

 - Spend 15 percent to 30 percent of the school day at the computer.